Bay of Many Coves / Miritū Bay: Snake Point and Bull Head

 Snake Point is likely a reference to the thin, curving land leading to the point.

 Bull Head was renamed from East Head after an enquiry to districts from the Geographic Board regarding duplicate places by the East Head name.
 The new name was submitted by the Chief Surveyor in Blenheim in April 1970.

 Chaucer Bay, Milton Bay and Pope Bay

-All 3 of these bays are named for famous poets.
+All three of these bays are named for famous poets.
 Chaucer Bay after Geoffrey Chaucer, Milton Bay after John Milton, and Pope Bay after Alexander Pope.
 Chaucer Bay sits at the back of the bay, with Pope Bay just south east of it, while Milton Bay sits in the far eastern corner.

 Aratawa Bay

 Aratawa Bay is situated at the back of the bay, just west of Chaucer Bay.
-Its name is made of two parts, ara and tawa.
-Ara can mean "path" or "passageway", while tawa is the Te Reo Māori name for the Beilschmiedia tawa.